Read Plato with voice, context, and method in the same frame.

 Prompt 1: Explain why Plato remains philosophically important.

-In plain terms: Plato belongs to classical Greek philosophy, where dialogue, metaphysics, politics, and pedagogy are forced into the same dramatic frame.
+Read the view against its original scene: classical Greek philosophy, where dialogue, metaphysics, politics, and pedagogy are forced into the same dramatic frame.
+That setting shows which inherited problem Plato is trying to rework rather than merely which century to memorize.

 1. Signature contribution: Appearances and opinion are not enough; the philosophical life turns on whether reason can rise toward intelligible structure.